Edward Aveling: New College, London

-Note that while the wife mentioned was most likely Eleanor Marx, Aveling never formally married her.
-In 1874, whilst teaching at the girls school, he gave a series of evening classes on botany and zoology at the Polytechnic College in Regent Street.
-"In the following year, having been appointed as a Lecturer in comparative anatomy and biology at the Medical School of the London Hospital, he gave his Polytechnic lessons in the mornings and, although it is not known for how long he was connected with this institute, he gave it as his permanent address up to the end of May 1881."

 Professorship of English

-It was announced in January 1879 :"Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the Professorship of English at the Royal Academy of Music."
-In February 1879 it was still being announced in the musical journals "Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the professorship of English at the Royal Academy of Music."
+It was announced in January 1879 :"Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the Professorship of English at the Royal Academy of Music." and in specialised musical journals "Edward B. Aveling, D.Sc., Fellow of University College, London, has been elected to the professorship of English at the Royal Academy of Music."
 In August 1882 he was sitting on examining boards for Language.
-The secretary of the Royal Academy of Music, John Gill, still lists Aveling as an examiner for the prize list of July 1883.
+The secretary of the Royal Academy of Music, John Gill, still names Aveling as an examiner for the prize list of July 1883.

-Some of Aveling's musical reviews can be found amidst his dramatic notices in his 'Art Corner' in Annie Besant's six-penny monthly journal Our Corner (1883–1888).
+Some of Aveling's musical reviews can be found amidst his dramatic notices in his 'Art Corner' in Annie Besant's monthly secularist journal Our Corner (1883–1888).
 Here also the Royal Academy is mentioned: "Johannes Brahms, facile princeps among classical composers of to-day, has given us recently two new works.
 The one, a quintett for strings, I heard for the first time at Mr. Henry Holmes' concert at the Royal Academy of Music....I heard it at the hands of Messrs.
 Holmes, Parker, Gibson, Hill, and Howell."

 In November 1882, Aveling heard Carlo Alfredo Piatti perform Beethoven's Trio in G major at St James's Hall, London, accompanied by Wilma Neruda and Ludwig Strauss.
 Later they played Brahms' Quintet in F minor, where the trio was joined by Louis Ries and Charles Hallé.
 He attended the premiere of Anton Dvorák's "Stabat Mater" in England; Aveling, the secularist, writes: "Anton Dvorák has caught that which Rossini almost wholly misses—the intense religious tone essential to the subject".